emqx/eip/active/0045-mqtt-client-liveness-events.md

 The fields have the following semantics:

 * `connection_id` identifies one successful MQTT connection incarnation.
-It is an opaque value and must not be sorted or parsed as a timestamp.
+It is an opaque serialized value and must not be parsed or sorted.
 * `sequence` orders liveness records produced by the same connection incarnation.
 * `connected_at` is retained for presentation and diagnosis.
 It is not a